Danial-Alh/fast-bleu/README.md

 ### MacOS

-As the macOS uses clang and it does not support OpenMP; one workaround is to first install gcc with `brew install gcc`.
+As the macOS uses clang and it does not support OpenMP, one workaround is to first install gcc with `brew install gcc`.
 After that, gcc specific binaries will be added (for example, it will be maybe `gcc-10` and `g++-10`).

-To change the default compiler, an option to the installation command is added.
-So you can install the [PyPI latest stable release](https://pypi.org/project/fast-bleu/) with the following command:
+To change the default compiler, an option to the installation command is added, so you can install the [PyPI latest stable release](https://pypi.org/project/fast-bleu/) with the following command:

 ``` bash
 pip install --user fast-bleu --install-option="--CC=<path-to-gcc>" --install-option="--CXX=<path-to-g++>"